The NIAID TB Portals Program is a multi-national collaboration for tuberculosis (TB) data sharing and analysis to advance TB research.

 You can explore and analyze these data through any of our tools, focusing on only one domain or across all of them.
 TB Portals data are also available for download to support your own research.

 Collaboration with clinical and research partners is a key part of our program.
-Twenty country sites in Eastern Europe, Asia, and sub-Saharan Africa are sharing data through the TB Portals.
+Forty sites from sixteen countries in Eastern Europe, Asia, and sub-Saharan Africa are sharing data through the TB Portals.

 We also engage with academic and private partners on research and software development projects, focusing on TB genomics, radiomics, and data science.Learn more about collaborating with us